shashwat2820/shashwat2820/README.md

 Hi 👋 My name is Shashwat Pandey
 ================================
 ![github banner](https://user-images.githubusercontent.com/60284236/129443431-f970e9ca-bf65-4800-bce6-ec3b761f451c.png)
 Hello there ! seems like you finally found me !! 😄 So now let me take this opportunity to introduce myself .
 I am an ambitious man with an innovative mind .
 I love to build things , especially when they make someone smile .
 I have a pleasing personality coupled with a sense of responsibility .
 I enjoy coding and building things from scratch .
 Modern technologies like Artificial Intelligence , Blockchain and Cyber Security have always fascinated me .
-I love building and training new models and fine tuning them .
-So lets join hands and build a better tomorrow .
+I love building and training new models and fine tuning them .So lets join hands and build a better tomorrow.

 * 🌍  I'm based in India